Loes5307/VocalAdversary2022/README.md

 # VocalAdversary2022 #
-## extended results for the 'Vocal adversaries in gender inference attacks' paper. ##
+## extended results for the 'Beyond Neural-on-Neural Approaches to Speaker Gender Protection' paper. ##

 Excel sheets contain results split up into datasets, "Voxceleb_accuracyresults.xlsx" contains results on the Voxceleb2 test aac set, while "Librispeech_accuracyresults.xlsx" contains results on the Librispeech test-clean set.
+"VocalAdversary_accuracy.xlsx" contains results for our own recorded speech adaptations for the vocal adversary, including a brief description of each adaptation.

 Overview of data: